Humphrey Kynaston’s Cave

 Description

-Humphrey Kynaston's Cave is a small sandstone cave in a soft red sandstone which was formerly used as a cave dwelling.
+Humphrey Kynaston’s Cave is a small sandstone cave in a soft red sandstone which was formerly used as a cave dwelling.
 It seems the cliff face is the result of a long ago abandoned sandstone quarry, and the cave may be, at least partially, the remains of the quarrying.
 The entrance is about six meters up the cliff face with a staircase leading up to it, cut into the soft rocks.
-Long time usage abraded the steps and made them difficult to use.
-So a wooden staircase to the cave entrance was built.
+Long time usage abraded the steps and made them difficult to use, so a wooden staircase to the cave entrance was built.
+However, this wooden staircase laste much shorter than the stone stairs and has been removed some time ago.
+As the stone staircase is a little dangerous, a well-meaning person has taken the trouble to close it off with a wooden fence.
+So it is no longer possible to reach the cave entrance unless you simply climb around the fence, which of course none of our readers would think of doing.

 The cave has two chambers being about four square meters big, the one on the right being a little bigger than the left one.
-The cave is closed by bars on the entrance, which is not a problem, as it protects the cave and still allows to see the whole cave.
-It is a good idea to bring an electric torch to look inside.
+The cave is closed off by bars on the entrance, which protects the cave and still allows to see the whole cave.
+It is a good idea to take a torch with you to look inside the cave.

 The cave is named after Humphrey Kynaston (*1474-✝1534), a robber and enchanter, who was a sort of Shropshire Robin Hood or Rob Roy.
 He was seemed guilty of murder, together with two others, and was declared an outlaw by King Henry VII in 1491.
 He had to take shelter in a cave in the west point of Nesscliffe Rock.
 He lived in one room and stabled his horse in the other, closing the entrance with an iron door which, according to legend, became the door of Shrewsbury gaol.
 Only two years later he was pardoned by King Henry VII.